MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/New-SmbShare.md

 VMSFiles                      Contoso-SO                    C:\ClusterStorage\Volume1\...
 ```

-This command creates an SMB share.
+This command creates an SMB share named "VMSFiles" and grants Full Access permissions to "Contoso\Administrator", and "Contoso\Contoso-HV1$"

 ### Example 2: Create an encrypted SMB share
 ```